USAFA-ECE/ece281-book/book/ICE/ICE3.md

 - Employ a `top_level.vhd` file
 - Gain more experience using tools (Git, Markdown, Xilinx Vivado)

-### End State

-Push the following files to your GitHub repository and submit to Gradescope:

-1. VHD and XDC files in `src/`
-2. `.bit` file used to program board

 ## Background

 ### Full Adder